Master of Arts in Art Therapy and Counseling

-The Master of Arts in Art Therapy is committed to providing a high quality educational experience.
-We promote professional growth within a cohesive and passionate community of students who are able to be sensitive to an ethical, reflective and socially aware practice of art therapy.
-The hallmark of the program is the intensive, rigorous and rewarding student-centered preparation that fosters reflective thinking, respect for diversity of the human experience, recognition of the value of creative exploration blended with sound psychological theory and scientific research, as well as resiliency through compassion.
+The Master of Arts in Art Therapy and Counseling is committed to providing a high quality educational experience by preparing students with a broad understanding of art materials and the healing potential of the creative process along with sound psychological theory supported by scientific research.
+The program encourages professional growth within a cohesive and passionate community of students who are able to be sensitive to an ethical, reflective and socially aware practice of art therapy.
+The hallmark of the course curriculum is an intensive, rigorous and rewarding student-centered approach that fosters reflective thinking and a deep respect for diversity of the human experience.

 What is Art Therapy

-- A human service profession that blends the disciplines of Art and Psychology
+- A human service profession that blends the disciplines of art, psychology, and counseling

 - Clients of varied populations use ART and creative process in therapy and as therapy